Support us

 Abstract

 Enhancers are critical genetic elements controlling transcription from promoters, yet how they convey regulatory information across large genomic distances remains unclear.
-Here, we engineer pluripotent stem cells in which cohesin loop extrusion can be inducibly disrupted without confounding cell cycle defects.
-Transcriptional dysregulation is cell type-specific, and not all loci with distal enhancers depend equally on cohesin extrusion.
-Using comparative genome editing, we demonstrate that enhancer-promoter communication over just 20 kilobases can require cohesin.
-However, promoter-proximal elements can support long-range, cohesin-independent enhancer action - even across strong CTCF insulators.
-Finally, transcriptional dynamics and the emergence of embryonic cell types remain largely robust despite disrupted extrusion.
-Beyond establishing strategies to study cohesin in enhancer biology, our work provides mechanistic insight into cell type- and genomic context-specificity.
+In this study, we engineered pluripotent stem cells in which cohesin loop extrusion can be inducibly disrupted without confounding cell cycle defects.
+Transcriptional dysregulation is cell type specific, and not all loci with distal enhancers depend equally on cohesin extrusion.
+Using comparative genome editing, we demonstrated that enhancer-promoter communication over just 20 kb can require cohesin.
+However, promoter-proximal elements can support long-range, cohesin-independent enhancer action-even across strong CCCTC-binding factor (CTCF) insulators.
+Lastly, transcriptional dynamics and the emergence of embryonic cell types remain largely robust despite disrupted extrusion.
+Beyond establishing strategies to study cohesin in enhancer biology, our work provides mechanistic insight into cell type specificity and genomic context specificity.

 More about this publication